csdms/bmi/docs/source/bmi.spec.rst

 =========================

-The functions that comprise the Basic Model Interface can be grouped into functional categories:
+The functions that comprise the Basic Model Interface can be grouped into categories:

 * :ref:`control_funcs`
 * :ref:`info_funcs`